camligorkem/ADA_2018_Project/ReadMe2.md

 ## World Factbook

-World Factbook contains the daa about each country profiles collected by CIA.
+World Factbook contains the data about each country profiles collected by CIA.
 The data is open source and can be obtained from [this link](https://github.com/factbook/factbook.json) as a json format.
-We are only interested in 20 countries therefore, we will use only the countries in which we have news article available.
-Also, the country profiles are in-depth, we will choose key information such as population, age profile, sex ratio, and other socio-economic informations.
+We are only interested in 20 countries therefore, we use only the countries in which we have news article available.
+Also, the country profiles are in-depth, wecchoose key information such as population, age profile, sex ratio, and other socio-economic informations.

 # Data Analysis